zadid15/learn-docker-basics/README.md

 ---

-## 🚀 What's Next?

-Coming up next:
-- Docker Compose (multi-container apps)
-- Dockerfile Best Practices
-- Deploying Real Projects using Docker
-- Docker + Golang + MySQL Stack
-- CI/CD & Docker in Production

----

-Thanks for joining me on this Docker learning journey! 🌟
+Thanks for joining me on this Docker learning journey!
-Feel free to ⭐️ star this repo if it's helpful.
-Happy Dockering! 🐋